viamrobotics/docs/docs/components/arm/eva.md

 # SMEs: William Spies
 ---

-Configuring a `eva` arm allows you to integrate a [Automata Eva](https://automata.tech/products/hardware/about-eva/) robotic arm into a Viam-based robot.
+Configure an `eva` arm to integrate a [Automata Eva](https://automata.tech/products/hardware/about-eva/) robotic arm into your robot.

 Configure an `eva` arm as follows: